randall-coding/solr-acorn/tutorial.md

 Acorn is a new cloud platform that allows you to easily deploy, develop and manage web services with containerization.
 A single acorn image can deploy all that you need: from a single container webserver, to a multi service Kubernetes cluster with high availability.
 Don't worry if you don't understand what all those terms mean; we don't have to know that in order to deploy our server.

 ## Setup Acorn Account
 Setup an acorn account at [acorn.io](https://acorn.io).
-This can be a free account for your first deployment, and if you'd like additional storate space you can look into the pro account or enterprise.
+This can be a free account for your first deployment, and if you'd like additional storage space you can look into the pro account or enterprise.
 You will need a Github account to signup as shown in the image below.

 ![signin_acorn](https://github.com/randall-coding/opensupports-docker/assets/39175191/d46815fb-d2d5-42cd-b93d-41ca541a63bd)